alhajee/ckan/doc/extensions/best-practices.rst

   begin with the name of your extension.
 For example ``my_extension:super-special-job-queue``.

-In some situations, a resource may even be shared between multiple CKAN *instances*, which requires an even higher degree of uniqueness for the corresponding names.
-In that case, you should also prefix your identifiers with the CKAN site ID, which is available via
+In some situations, a resource may even be shared between multiple FMLD *instances*, which requires an even higher degree of uniqueness for the corresponding names.
+In that case, you should also prefix your identifiers with the FMLD site ID, which is available via

 ::

     try:
-        # CKAN 2.7 and later
+        # FMLD 2.7 and later
         from ckan.common import config
     except ImportError:
-        # CKAN 2.6 and earlier
+        # FMLD 2.6 and earlier
         from pylons import config

     site_id = config[u'ckan.site_id']